Petroleum Geoscience MSc

 The Earth Science and Engineering Department at Imperial College has been at the forefront of teaching petroleum-related courses since 1911.
 The Department’s teaching and research is consistently rated as among the best in the UK in external reviews.
 We provide a vibrant and specialist petroleum geoscience training that will equip you with both the technical knowledge and skills in state-of-the-art technology to have a successful career in industry.
 Graduates of our present MSc Petroleum Geoscience course and its predecessors (Petroleum Geology and Exploration Geophysics) have, and continue to have, a high success rate in finding employment in the industry.
 Many have gone on to highly successful careers all over the world.

-We hold an annual open day for the MSc Petroleum Geoscience course, usually in late January or early February.
 The Open Day provides an opportunity for applicants and prospective students to meet course tutors, view our facilities, and talk to current students.
 We regard the open day as an important opportunity for prospective students to meet us (and vice versa!).
 As part of the open day, we interview applicants for funded scholarships - consequently, we encourage UK and EU students who are eligible for these scholarships to attend the open day.
-The Open Day for entry to the 2017-18 course will be held on Friday, 10th February, 2017; UK and EU applicants should apply before Monday 16th January 2017 if they wish to be considered for interview on the Open Day.
+To be considered for a scholarship, please apply by 28 January.
+Contact Thomas Dray with any queries.